Social documentary photography: Photographs of the Great Depression

 An English pioneer of socially committed photography is Bill Brandt.
 Brandt is particularly renowned for his experimental studies of the nude.
-He moved to England in 1931 and worked for several magazines, for which he published coverages on people affected by the Great Depression.
-In 1936 he published the illustrated book "The English at Home", in which he portrayed the English class system.
-He traveled to the Midlands and to northern England where he photographed the effects of the Great Depression.
+He moved to England in 1931 and worked for several magazines, for which he traveled to the Midlands and to northern England and covered the aftermath of the Great Depression.
+In 1936 he published The English at Home, in which he portrayed the English class system.